Stockholm outdoor attractions

 Stockholm is located on 14 islands where the lake meets the sea.
 It has a history and cultural heritage that spans ten centuries, and boasts numerous world-class museums and tourist attractions, making it recognized as one of the most beautiful cities in the world.
 Here, you can fully experience the clear waters, blue skies, and fresh outdoor environment.

-As the world's first open-air museum, the Skansen Open-Air Museum showcases miniature landscapes of the entire Sweden.
-Here, 160 traditional houses and farm courtyards with different styles from all over the country are gathered, from the small houses inhabited by the Sami people in the north to the Skona Gardens in the south.
-All important festivals in Sweden are celebrated here in traditional form.
-Summer is the peak season for activities, including various concerts, dances, and various activities for adults and children.
-Starting from late November, Skansen enters the festive season of Christmas and New Year, which is even more lively.
-Since its founding in 1891 by folk researcher Artur Hazelius, Skansen Open-Air Museum has been a popular destination.
-Whether Stockholm residents or visiting tourists, the Skansen Open-Air Museum is one of their favorite places and a perfect choice for family travel.
+As the world's first open-air museum, Skansen Open Air Museum showcases a miniature landscape of the entire Sweden.
+Here, from the Sami huts in the north to the Skåne gardens in the south, it gathers 160 traditional houses and farmyards of different styles from all over Sweden.
+All important Swedish festivals are celebrated here in traditional forms.
+Summer is the peak season for activities, including various concerts, dances, and activities for both adults and children.
+Starting from late November, Skansen enters the Christmas and New Year celebration season, making it even more lively.
+Since its founding in 1891 by folklorist Artur Hazelius, Skansen Open Air Museum has been very popular.
+Whether for Stockholm residents or tourists, Skansen Open Air Museum is one of their favorite places to visit and a perfect choice for family trips.

-If you come to Stockholm, you must visit the archipelago on the outskirts.
-The archipelago has rich vegetation and is dotted with two or three red or yellow holiday cottages.
-White sailing boats occasionally float on the calm Baltic Sea, which is very charming.
-In summer, Stockholm Archipelago is a paradise for sailors and boaters, and of course tourists can also reach it by public transport.
-Many people love the unique scenery of Stockholm Archipelago.
-If you have time, you must take a boat to explore the more than 24,000 surrounding islands and experience unparalleled natural scenery.
-Of course, the wisest choice is undoubtedly to take a traditional white ferry from the center of Stockholm to tour the archipelago and it only takes half an hour to reach the nearest island Fjäderholmarna.
-You will definitely experience the broad and clear beauty of "autumn waters and skies of the same hue" and it will be a worthwhile trip.
+If you come to Stockholm, you must visit the archipelago in the suburbs.
+The archipelago is rich in vegetation, dotted with a few red or yellow holiday cottages, and occasionally white sailboats drift by on the calm Baltic Sea, creating a charming scenery.
+Every summer, the Stockholm Archipelago becomes a paradise for sailors and rowers, and tourists can also reach it by public transport.
+Many people are very fond of the unique scenery of the Stockholm Archipelago.
+If you have time, you must take a boat to explore the more than 24,000 surrounding islands and experience the unparalleled natural landscape.
+Of course, the wisest choice is undoubtedly to take a traditional white ferry from the center of Stockholm to tour the archipelago.
+It only takes half an hour to reach the nearest island, Fjäderholmarna.
+You will surely experience the vast and clear scenery where 'the autumn water merges with the sky,' and it will be a worthwhile trip.

-Millesgården is a sculpture park located on the island of Lidingö in northeastern Stockholm, representing the sculptor Carl Milles, a Swedish representative.
-He bought the hillside next to the bay in 1906 and built a villa and studio.
-After Milles passed away in 1955, a large number of Milles works and the paintings and sculptures collected by him were collected here as a museum, including Chinese Tang Sancai and Ming Dynasty stone carvings.
-Afterwards, it was expanded into a park facing the vast bay.
-The courtyard in the park is arranged in a varied manner, with beautiful scenery and sculptures scattered among fountains and flowers.
+Millesgården is located on Lidingö Island, northeast of Stockholm.
+It is a sculpture park featuring the works of Swedish sculptor Carl Milles.
+He purchased this hillside land by the bay in 1906 and built a villa and studio.
+After Milles passed away in 1955, the site became a museum housing a large collection of his works as well as paintings and sculptures he collected during his lifetime, including Tang Sancai and Ming Dynasty stone carvings from China.
+The park was later expanded, offering scenic views of the distant bay.
+The garden is beautifully arranged with varying elevations, and sculptures are scattered among fountains and flowers.

-The Forest Cemetery, established in the early 20th century, aims to create a special and primitive purpose by perfectly integrating nature and architecture.
-Today, it is considered one of the most important innovations in modern architecture and is therefore included in the UNESCO World Heritage List.
-In Stockholm, people generally believe that cemeteries are "gardens of the dead".
-Therefore, it is like a beautiful park here, beautiful throughout the year.
-The avenue of greenery and the tombstones erected for the deceased will impress you.
-In the summer, you can also taste coffee at the visitor center, and the staff will be happy to provide you with tour services.
+The Woodland Cemetery began in the early 20th century with the aim of creating a special and original purpose, perfectly integrating nature and architecture.
+Today, it is considered one of the most important innovations in modern architecture and is therefore listed as a UNESCO World Heritage site.
+In Stockholm, it is commonly referred to as the 'Garden of the Dead.'
+As such, it resembles a beautiful park, stunning in all seasons.
+The tree-lined avenues and the tombstones erected in memory of the deceased will leave a lasting impression on you.
+In the summer, you can also enjoy coffee at the visitor center, where the staff will be more than happy to provide guided tours.